CIS565-Fall-2016/Project0-CUDA-Getting-Started/INSTRUCTION.md

 This project (and all other CUDA projects in this course) requires an NVIDIA graphics card with CUDA capability.
 Any card with Compute Capability 2.0 (`sm_20`) or greater will work.
-Gheck your GPU on this [compatibility table](https://developer.nvidia.com/cuda-gpus).
-If you do not have a personal machine with these specs, you may use computers in the SIG Lab.
+Gheck your GPU in this [compatibility table](https://developer.nvidia.com/cuda-gpus).
+If you do not have a personal machine with these specs, you may use computers in the Moore or SIG Labs.

 **If you need to use the lab computer for your development:**

 * Thanks to Neal and @likangning93
-> CUDA 7.5, Visual Studio 2010, 2013 and 2015, CMake and Git are already installed on the HMS Lab PCs (stations MOR103-50 thru MOR103-57) and on all of the CETS Lab PCs including the machines in Moore 100B and Moore 100C.
+> CUDA 7.5, Visual Studio 2010, 2013 and 2015, CMake and Git are already installed on the SIG Lab PCs (stations MOR103-50 thru MOR103-57) and on all of the CETS Lab PCs including the machines in Moore 100B and Moore 100C.

 * You will not presently be able to do GPU performance profiling.
 This will be very important for debugging performance bottlenecks in your program.
-If you do not have administrative access to any CUDA-capable machine, please email the TA.
+If you do not have administrative access to any CUDA-capable machine, please email a TA.

 ## Part 1: Setting up your development environment